 The Big Communications Event is Back!

-Light Reading's flagship Big Communications Event is heading back to Austin in May 2018 for its biggest and most exciting event yet!
+Light Reading's flagship event is heading back to Austin, May 14-16 for its biggest and most exciting event yet!

 BCE IN NUMBERS

 Get educated at our two-day four-track conference, with world-class content delivered by our Heavy Reading team of analysts, covering the industry’s most pressing topics.

 See keynote presentations from global service provider speakers including AT&T, Reliance Jio, Sprint Business, Spectrum Enterprise, Boingo, Verizon, Testra, BT, Vodafone, Colt and more.

 FREE PRE-EVENT WORKSHOPS ON DAY ONE

 Attend one of our four FREE pre-event workshops on May 14 led by leading industry organizations: CORD, The Linux Foundation, Open Compute Project and Women in Comms.

 LEADING LIGHTS AWARDS

 Should your company be recognized for innovation and excellence?
 Celebrate your greatest achievements at the Leading Lights Awards Ceremony at Brazos Hall on May 14.